Cardiology for the Cardiologist

 George P. Rodgers, MD, FACC

-George Rodgers is a practicing cardiologist and Asst.
-Prof. of medicine at University of Texas Dell Medical School.
+George Rodgers is a practicing cardiologist and an Associate Professor of Medicine and Associate Chief of Cardiology at University of Texas Dell Medical School.
 He led the development of the cardiovascular curriculum for the new medical school and teaches medical students and residents on a regular basis.
 Beyond medical education, he has particular interests in prevention and the early detection of heart disease, team-based care and innovative value-based care for the safety net population.

 When Dr. Rodgers is not teaching or practicing cardiology, he is making music videos with his singer-actress wife Leslie www.lesliehylandrodgers.com